Will finish this one tomorrow

 They look simple but I tried masking these with sticky tape and cutting the square stencils from that, which was fiddly.
 Tore the paper a bit on lifting the masking though, which makes me wary of using sticky tape again in the future.
 Might just need some more practice or to use slightly different tape.

 Well, it’s taken me this long into the month to resort to old art, but I guess the floodgates are open now.
-Here’s a sketch I did while on our company retreat in Cabo, Mexico.
+Here’s a sketch I did while on our company retreat in Cancun, Mexico.
 It was drawn from the ground floor of the hacienda we were staying at, looking upwards at the first floor.

 Planned to have a lot more of this done tonight but solving the placement of the tetrominoes proved to take much longer than I thought it would (the outline I initially drew up didn’t have the correct area so fixing things took a reasonable amount of time.)

 Next time I’d probably mock this up digitally before launching into drawing it!

 No idea who this is but… here they are, sketch of the day.

 Just a little doodle for today.

 Today’s sketch is of my kitty!
 He looks so inviting, like he wants you to scratch his tummy but it’s all a trap.